js13kGames/back-in-black/readme.md

 The current Web Audio API context.
 This should only be used in the `audioReady` function and its returned callback.

+#### `audioTime`

+Converts a unit interval representing progress through the current beat to a Web Audio API time.
+This should only be used in the `audioReady` function's returned callback.

 #### `Truthiness`